Juan Pablo Paz

 Juan Pablo Paz (born 1959) is an Argentinian physicist who works in the field of quantum computing.
 A research scientist currently working at the University of Buenos Aires, he has also worked at the Los Alamos National Laboratory in the United States.

-Biography
+Early life and education

 Juan Pablo Paz was born in Buenos Aires in 1959.
 He studied at the University of Buenos Aires, where he got his Master (1984) and Ph.D.
 (1988) degrees.
 He then went for postdoctoral stays to the University of Maryland (1989-1991) and the Los Alamos National Laboratory (1991-1994).
-In 1994 he became associate professor in the Physics Department of the University of Buenos Aires and in 1999 associate professor.
-From 2003 to 2004 he was member of the technical staff at Los Alamos.